Valluri-Nagalakshmi/threads/threads.md

 # Threads
-## What is a Process?
+## What is a Function?
-- A process is an independent program in execution.
-- Has its own memory space and system resources.
-- Can contain multiple threads inside it.
-- Each process is managed by the OS separately.
-> The operating system keeps track of each process using a Process Control Block (PCB).
+- A function is a block of code designed to perform a specific task.
+- It’s used to organize code and avoid repetition.
+- Functions are called by the program to execute certain logic, and they return control back to the caller once done.

 ## What is a Thread?
 - A thread is the smallest unit of execution within a process.